bufbuild-ru/docs/docs/bsr/quickstart/index.md

 ### Create a BSR repository

-Before you can move the `tags.proto` file, you need to create a new BSR repository for it.Sign in to the BSR:
+Before you can move the `tags.proto` file, you need to create a new BSR repository for it.

+Sign in to the BSR:

 ```console
 $ buf registry login